 A set of design extension conditions shall be derived on the basis of engineering judgement, deterministic assessments and probabilistic assessments for the purpose of further improving the safety of the nuclear power plant by enhancing the plant's capabilities to withstand, without unacceptable radiological consequences, accidents that are either more severe than design basis accidents or that involve additional failures.
-These design extension conditions shall be used to identify the additional accident scenarios to be addressed in the design and to plan practicable provisions for the prevention of such accidents or mitigation of their consequences if they do occur.
+These design extension conditions shall be used to identify the additional accident scenarios to be addressed in the design and to plan practicable provisions for the prevention of such accidents or mitigation of their consequences.

 5.27.
-An analysis of design extension conditions for the plant shall be performed8.
-The main technical objective of considering the design extension conditions is to provide assurance that the design of the plant is such as to prevent accident conditions not considered design basis accident conditions, or to mitigate their consequences, as far as is reasonably practicable.
-This might require additional safety features for design extension conditions, or extension of the capability of safety systems to maintain the integrity of the containment.
+An analysis of design extension conditions for the plant shall be performed.
+The main technical objective of considering the design extension conditions is to provide assurance that the design of the plant is such as to prevent accident conditions that are not considered design basis accident conditions, or to mitigate their consequences, as far as is reasonably practicable.
+This might require additional safety features for design extension conditions, or extension of the capability of safety systems to prevent, or to mitigate the consequences of. a severe accident, or to maintain the integrity of the containment.
 These additional safety features for design extension conditions, or this extension of the capability of safety systems, shall be such as to ensure the capability for managing accident conditions in which there is a significant amount of radioactive material in the containment (including radioactive material resulting from severe degradation of the reactor core).
-The plant shall be designed so that it can be brought into a controlled state and the containment function can be maintained, with the result that significant radioactive releases would be practically eliminated (see footnote 1).
+The plant shall be designed so that it can be brought into a controlled state and the containment function can be maintained, with the result that the possibility of plant states arising that could lead to an early radioactive release or a large radioactive release is 'practically eliminated'.
 The effectiveness of provisions to ensure the functionality of the containment could be analysed on the basis of the best estimate approach.